-Every year in October, Béziers is invaded by thousands of sporties during the Béziers Urban Trail.
-This yearly event first started in 2019, and the 2023 fourth edition attracted over 5,000 participants.
-Of which mostly women (56%, just saying).
-There were three running trails: 9, 15 and 22 kilometres, and one walking trail of 8 kilometres.
+Every year in October, Béziers is invaded by thousands of sporties during the Béziers Urban Trail (BUT).
+This yearly event first started in 2019, and the 2025 sixth edition attracted over 7,000 participants.
+Of which mostly women (53%, just saying).
+There were four running trails: 10, 16, 24 and 42 (for the first time), and one walking trail of 10 kilometres.
+This year, there was also a race for the little ones aged 4 to 11 on the Saturday, called the Mini BUT.
 Whichever course you did, you could be sure it would be full of surprises.
 And stairs, a lot of stairs…

-Following Nîmes Urban Trail and the Veni Vici (to name a few), the Occitan region has another cool course in the lineup.
-Since 2019, Béziers also has its Urban Trail.
-To enter, you simply have to subscribe online (starting at 24 euros per person), which you can do a couple of months prior to the trail.
-Everyone above the age of 7 (the hike), 15 (the 9k run), 16 (the 15k run) or 18 years old (the 22k run) can join.
+Since 2019, Béziers has also had its Urban Trail, following in the footsteps of other Occitan examples like the Nîmes Urban Trail and the Veni Vici in Uzès.
+To enter, you simply have to subscribe online (starting at 23 euros per person), which you can do a couple of months prior to the trail.
+Everyone above the age of 7 (the hike), 16 (the 10k and 16k runs), 18 (the 24k run) or 20 years old (the 42k run) can join.
 However, you do need a certain level of fitness as the courses will lead you up and down (literally and figuratively) town.
 And the runs obviously require training.
-Once you have subscribed, including a medical certificate if you’re not part of an athletic club, you can pick up your ‘dossard’ (jersey number) the day before the race, check the route and departing time, and you’re good to go!
+Once you have subscribed, you can pick up your ‘dossard’ (jersey number) the day before the race, check the route and departing time, and you’re good to go!

 Disguise